zc320125/myEE551project/README.md

 EA=1/(1+10^(RA-RB)/400)

-3） If team A's real score SA(winning 1 point, drawing 0.5 points, losing 0 points) is different from his expectation of winning rate, then his grade score should be adjusted according to the following formula:
+  If team A's real score SA(winning 1 point, drawing 0.5 points, losing 0 points) is different from his expectation of winning rate, then his grade score should be adjusted according to the following formula:

 RA(new)=RA(old)+K(SA-RA(old))

-4） The K value will also be adjusted according to the different grades of SA.
+ The K value will also be adjusted according to the different grades of SA.

 ·   ≥2400，K=16

 ·   2100~2400 ，K=24

 ·   ≤2100，K=32

+(3)use LogisticRegression and characteristic value to analyze data and generate the probability